All Episodes

 And it was just a PR thing.

-And they're never going to fly a jet with people on it powered by Wesson oil.
+And they're never going to fly a jet with people on it powered by Wesson Oil.

 They're just not going to do it.

-So it's nothing but appeal.
+So it's nothing but a PR.

-Why is this political is my point.
+Why is this political is my point?

-To those of you in the audience who are low information voters, of course, most low information voters don't think they are.
+To those of you in the audience who are low-information voters, of course, most low-information voters don't think they are.

 That's the dilemma, the irony.